Special teams shakeup: LSU's much-needed investment in the hidden phase of the game

 It was LSU's unheralded special teams trio: punter Jay Bramblett, kicker Damian Ramos and long snapper Slade Roy.

-All through the summer, the three met frequently to work on field goal operations, building comfort and confidence with one another both on the field and off the field.
+All through the summer, the three met frequently to work on field goal operations, building comfort and confidence with one another both on and off the field.

 “By July, we were in midseason form,” Bramblett said.